 1 mid-week workshop session is included per week of SBD registration.
 For those who sign up for the Full Symposium, the weekend’s Gap Weekend painting sessions and workshop are also included.

-In addition, Symposium guests (residential and By Day alike) can participate in an evening Open Studio night at the Inn (open to Week One participants), and all are invited to contribute artworks to a special public Gallery Reception that opens on Thursday, July 21.
+In addition, Symposium guests (residential and By Day alike) can participate in an evening Open Studio night at the Inn (open to Week One participants), and all are invited to contribute artworks to a special public Gallery Reception that opens on the second Thursday.
 Location TBA.

-A hiking and painting trip in the mountains- three days/two nights Friday, July 15- Sunday July 17, with a full-day workshop in Littleton New Hampshire on 7/17, and dinner on the riverfront.
+A hiking and painting trip in the mountains- three days/two nights Friday morning-Sunday evening, with a full-day workshop in Littleton New Hampshire on Sunday, and dinner on the riverfront.
 For more details, click here.

 Learn plein air technique from our lead artist, James Keul, in any of our three public workshops, offered on both Wednesdays, and on Sunday of Gap Weekend.